 If you have been arrested and are facing criminal charges for soliciting a prostitute or assisting someone with seeking or procuring prostitution services, consider speaking with a Goose Creek solicitation lawyer for help avoiding a penalty.

 The penalties for solicitation are harsher if you have already been convicted previously.
-If you are facing arrest or criminal charges for a subsequent offense, it could be an advantage for you to work with an attorney rather than defending yourself.
+If you are facing arrest or criminal charges for a subsequent offense, it could be an advantage for you to work with a skilled attorney, rather than defend yourself.

 Solicitation Offenses in Goose Creek